![]() |

-Now recall that in ordinary_capacity_function
+Now recall that in ordinary_capacity_function, the parameter,

-parameter.
+r is a railroad_car parameter.
 Accordingly, the argument

-is copied into a chunk of memory suited to a railroad_car
+is copied into a chunk of memory suited to a railroad_car object.

-Suppose, however, that the argument is actually a box_car
+Suppose, however, that the argument is actually a box_car object,

 identified by a dereferenced railroad-car pointer.
 Unfortunately, at